cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

   * `hash`

     Describes an explicitly specified [hash](#hexstring) of the metadata, that will be included in the txBody.
-This is an optional parameter - it can be set to 'auto', or omitted if you want the wallet to calculate the required hash itself.
+This is an optional parameter - it can be set to "auto", or omitted if you want the wallet to calculate the required hash itself.

     > **Note:** `hash` is not required to be associated with the provided `body` at the time of **signing**.
 If `hash` does not refer to `body`, we expect that the DApp providing such a data set plans to replace the `body` just before sending the transaction.
-This can be useful, for example, for organizing NFT lotteries. <br><br>
+This can be useful, for example, for organizing NFT lotteries.

 * **`additionalSigns`**